DevExpress/devextreme-documentation/concepts/05 UI Components/Toolbar/00 Getting Started with Toolbar/00 Getting Started with Toolbar.md

 Each section in this tutorial describes a single configuration step.
 You can also find the full code in the following GitHub repository: <a href="https://github.com/DevExpress-Examples/getting-started-with-devextreme-toolbar" target="_blank">getting-started-with-toolbar</a>.

-You can add items to the Toolbar in its four sections: left area, central area, right area, and overflow menu.
-Templates help you customize items displayed in any of these section.
+You can add items to the Toolbar in four areas: left area, central area, right area, and overflow menu.
+Templates help you customize items displayed in any of these sections.
 Refer to the following tutorial steps for details:

 - Central area
 [Create a Toolbar and its Items](/Documentation/Guide/UI_Components/Toolbar/Getting_Started_with_Toolbar/#Create_a_Toolbar_and_its_Items)